Itsharshitgoat/My-Git-and-Github/Readme.md

 #### What You'll Become ✨

-By the end of this course, you'll be your company's go-to Git guru—the person everyone turns to when things go south.
+By the end of this course, you'll be your company's go-to Git guy the person everyone turns to when things go south.
 You'll master how to:

 *   ✅ **Track code changes** and collaborate with your team.
 *   ✅ Professionally **resolve merge conflicts**.